ampproject/amphtml/extensions/amp-bind/amp-bind.md

 [/filter] <!-- formats="email" -->

 ## Debugging

 [filter formats="websites, stories, ads"]
-Test in development mode, byt adding the URL fragment `#development=1` to highlight warnings and errors during development and to access special debugging functions.
+Test in development mode.
+Enter development by adding the fragment `#development=1` to the end of the URL.
+This highlights warnings and errors in the browser console during development and grants access to special debugging functions.
 [/filter] <!-- formats="websites, stories, ads" -->

 [filter formats="email"]
 Test in development mode by saving the email as an HTML file.
-Test in the browser by adding the URL fragment `#development=1` to highlight warnings and errors during development and to access special debugging functions.
+Test in the browser by adding the fragment `#development=1` to the end of the URL.
+This highlights warnings and errors in the browser console during development and grants access to special debugging functions.
 [/filter] <!-- formats="email" -->

 ### Warnings